The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Massachusetts, US

 Offers Telehealth

-David Searls is a Neurologist in Boston, Massachusetts.
+David Searls is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Searls is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Stroke, Vertigo, Transient Ischemic Attack (TIA), Gastrostomy, and Carotid Artery Surgery.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Vertigo, Transient Ischemic Attack (TIA), Gastrostomy, and Carotid Artery Surgery.
+Dr. Searls is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Opsoclonus-Myoclonus Syndrome